SaidYandarbiev/thesis-alignment-internal-bias/data/README.md

 # Data Directory

-This directory documents the expected local data layout for the thesis experiments.
+This directory contains the data files included with the repository and documents the expected local data layout for the thesis experiments.

-The full datasets are not included in this repository.
-Place the required files locally before running the training and evaluation scripts.

-## Expected files
+## Included files

 ```text
 data/